 - WHEN to measure

-Once you establish some KPIs then you can move towards improvement strategies and goals.
+Once you establish some order fulfillment KPIs you can move towards improvement strategies and goals.
 Here are a few tips to start on your improvement journey - 55 Warehouse Best Practices